LeetLLM

 Model Gateways, Routing, and FallbacksCapstone: Delivery ETA Prediction

-The gateway lesson ended with a policy artifact: a private, high-value refund request must keep its privacy boundary, cited evidence, review requirement, and answer budget even when a model lane fails.
-A support agent is where that contract meets a real conversation.
+The gateway policy artifact says a private credit request must keep its privacy boundary, citation requirement, and answer budget even when a model lane fails.
+A support agent is where that gateway contract meets a real conversation and a separate set of business-action rules.

-Alex opens ticket #48291 about order #A10234: a damaged laptop that cost 900 USD.
-Alex asks for a refund.
+Alex opens ticket #48291 about invoice #A10234: a duplicate GPU usage charge that cost 900 USD.
+Alex asks for a billing credit.
 A helpful reply isn't enough.
-The system must retrieve the current return rule, verify that Alex owns the order, avoid issuing an unapproved high-value refund, and give a human specialist enough evidence to take over without asking Alex to start again.
+The system must retrieve the current billing-credit rule, verify that Alex owns the invoice, avoid issuing an unapproved high-value credit, and give a human specialist enough evidence to take over without asking Alex to start again.

 Earlier Applied LLM Engineering lessons built the parts separately.
 This final design chapter connects them: